Our Skoolie Layout – Updated!

 Around the corner, over a small step that covers the last wheel well, you enter the master suite.

-Our bed is done platform style with a ton of storage underneath that we use mostly to store camping gear and other items we don’t need daily.
-We created the top in four sections that each lift independently to make it easier to get underneath, and in the center are three HUGE drawers that pull out from the front (about 3×3 each) and house our clothes and shoes.
+We built the bed platform-style with a ton of storage underneath that we use to store camping gear and other items we don’t need daily.
+The top is divided into four sections that lift independently to make it easier to get underneath.
+In the center are three HUGE drawers that pull out from the front (about 3×3 each) and house our clothes and shoes.

 We also have a small shelf with hooks for some frequently used items on the wall.